Calvin Coolidge Bridge: History and construction of the bridge

 In 2007 the Massachusetts Historical Commission determined that the Calvin Coolidge Bridge was not eligible for individual listing in the National Register of Historic Places but was eligible for listing as a contributing element in the (then) pending expansion of the Hadley Center Historic District.
 In 1994, the bridge was included as a contributing element to the Hadley Center Historic District.

-The bridge is a major bottleneck in Hampshire County, with the busy Route 9 as the sole thoroughfare between the college towns of Northampton and Amherst.
+The bridge is a bottleneck in Hampshire County, with Route 9 as the sole thoroughfare between the college towns of Northampton and Amherst.
+Because of this, a rotary was constructed on the Northampton side in winter of 2018-19 to ease traffic.

 The road approaching the bridge is known as Bridge St. in Northampton (eastbound) and Russell St. in Hadley (westbound).